PowerLoom/deploy/README.md

 6. To shutdown services, just press `Ctrl+C` (and again to force).

     > If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to de-activate your snapshotter UUID.

+7. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 3:

+    `docker-compose down --volumes`

 ## Instructions for code contributors